-Once recruited to the membrane in response to c-Kit stimulation, Son of sevenless (SOS1) activates the small GTPase protein Ras.
+Once recruited to the membrane in response to c-Kit stimulation, Son of sevenless (SOS1) activates the small GTPase protein RAS.
 SOS1 is a dual specificity guanine nucleotide exchange factor (GEF) that regulates both Ras and Rho family GTPases.
-SOS1 activates Ras by binding which induces a conformational change that causes the exchange of GDP with GTP.
-Ras proteins are membrane-bound GTPases that regulate crucial cellular processes such as growth, proliferation and differentiation.
-Active Ras-GTP stimulates multiple effector proteins such as Raf-1, which induce a variety of cellular responses, including initiation of mitogen activated protein kinase (MAPK) cascade signaling.
+SOS1 activates RAS by binding, which induces a conformational change that causes the exchange of GDP for GTP.
+RAS proteins are membrane-bound GTPases that regulate crucial cellular processes such as growth, proliferation and differentiation.
+Active RAS-GTP stimulates multiple effector proteins such as RAF-1, which induce a variety of cellular responses including initiation of mitogen activated protein kinase (MAPK) cascade signaling.